zenthangplus/go-workerpool/README.md

 		// When you want to customize capacity workerpool.WithCapacity(6),

-		// When you want to custom log fucntion workerpool.WithLogFunc(func(msgFormat string, args ...interface{}) {
+		// When you want to custom log function workerpool.WithLogFunc(func(msgFormat string, args ...interface{}) {
 			fmt.Printf(msgFormat+"\n", args...)
 		}),